 4. Functionality- Before buying a purse be sure to take into consideration how secure your belongings will be held inside.
 If you’re a city gal, or just generally around hoards of people, a zipper or button top is a wise decision to avoid spillage or stolen goods.

 5. Portability- A purse is meant to be carried around and it’s important you consider how you’re most comfortable carrying your purse.
 Do you prefer carrying your bag on your shoulder or on the crook of your arm?
 Consider the length of the handles and how they coincide with how you like carrying your bag.

-7. Style- If you’re looking for a purse that you’ll be able to use for many seasons, try to avoid any overly-trendy purses that you’ll be content wearing for a few months, but will likely end up in next year’s potential Halloween costume pile.
+7. Style- If you’re looking for a purse that you’ll be able to use for many seasons, try to avoid any overly trendy purses that you’ll be content wearing for a few months, but will likely end up in the next year’s potential Halloween costume pile.
 Trendy purses often have more embellishments (fringes, buttons, large hardware) over a more classic, clean style.